-5.9.
 Conduct Risk

 Conduct risk is defined as the risk of an action, by an individual, financial institution or the industry as a whole, which leads to customer detriment or undermines market integrity.
-This can bring sanctions and negative publicity.
+This can bring sanctions and negative publicity to the Group.
 Moreover, EBA has defined conduct risk as the current or prospective risk of losses to an institution arising from inappropriate supply of financial services including cases of wilful or negligent misconduct.
 Consequently, conduct risk arises from failures of designated liquidity providers located in third countries associated with the Group.
+Furthermore, the Group can be exposed to conduct risks arising from inadequate agreements with the third parties that hold clients' funds.